vplagnol/eQTL_scripts/README.txt

 (no RData suffix, for no good reason)

-The name of the object must be genotypes in each file
+The name of the object must be genotypes in each file. genotypes is a list that contains:
+Mandatory: genotypes$genotypes which is a snpStats object, snps ideally in rsid format
+Mandatory: genotypes$map file, with columns: SNP, allele.1, allele.2, position
+Optional: a ped file, genotypes$fam

 ######### phenotypes folder
+Two potential files:
+binary.RData contain a single object named binary.pheno continuous.RData contains a single object named continuous.pheno

+numeric matrix, columns are measurements and rows are sample IDs that MUST match the genotypes Don't forget the row and column names.

 ######## covariates folder
+basic is a file called
+covariates.tab
+tab delimited, must contain the colum "id" that matches the sample names